-- Perhaps most notably, the term Madeira serves as the name of a breathtakingly beautiful island and archipelago with a unique distinction.
+- Perhaps most notably, the term Madeira serves as the name of both a breathtakingly beautiful island and archipelago with a unique distinction.
 That’s because it lies near one continent, but forms part of a country on an entirely different continent.

 - In point of fact, more than 1.4 million visitors journey to the archipelago ever year.
-Due to its extraordinary beauty, portions of the archipelago also now hold the designation of a UNESCO World Heritage Site.
+That represents a staggering number.
+Due to its extraordinary beauty, though, portions of the archipelago also now hold the designation of a UNESCO World Heritage Site.

 Madeira Physical Description

-This truly magnificent marvel of Nature possesses a total geographical area measuring approximately 286 sq mi (740.7 sq km).
-In addition, this single island actually comprises more than 75% of the total area of the entire amazing archipelago.
+This truly magnificent marvel of Nature also possesses a total geographical area measuring approximately 286 sq mi (740.7 sq km).
+This single, visually magnficent, island actually comprises more than 75% of the total area of the entire amazing archipelago.

-Given the geographical location of this marvelous work of Nature, the origins of Madeira should come as no great surprise.
-That’s due to the fact that the island represents the uppermost portion of an ancient shield volcano.
+Given the geographical location of this marvelous work of Nature, though, the origins of the archipelago should come as no great surprise.
+That’s due to the amazing fact that the remarkable island actually represents the uppermost portion of an ancient shield volcano.

 Madeira Location, Geography, and Ecology

 The gorgeous island named Madeira, along with the archipelago sharing the same name, formed in the area known as Macaronesia.
-This is a loose grouping of four separate archipelagos located in the northern portion of the Atlantic Ocean.
+This term applies to a loose grouping of four separate archipelagos located in the northern portion of the Atlantic Ocean.

 Secondly, it also has a mountain range that runs through the center of the island.
 The highest points of this impressive range measures 6,109 ft (1,862 m).
-Thirdly, however, it remains best known for its mind-boggling valleys, ravines, and coral reefs, and sea caves.
+Lastly, however, it remains best known for its mind-boggling valleys, ravines, and coral reefs, and sea caves.

-The magnificent Madeira further has a remarkably complex climate.
+The magnificent Madeira also has a remarkably complex climate.
 That’s because, in fact, it has several microclimates, due to the variations in altitude.
 The only native fauna consists of a species of bat.
-However, numerous animal species have been introduced.
+Numerous animal species, however, have been introduced.